SEND Information Report

 At KS5 learners progress with higher level English and Maths qualifications, whilst specialising in vocational areas of their choice, accessing qualifications based on ability levels.
 They continue to work towards their personalised work and career targets through work experience and careers education.
 This supports learners with their onwards pathway as they are fully prepared to take their next steps, usually into full time college and then a Supported Internship and employment.

-We work closely with a number of schools including Chace Community School and CONEL College to provide some of our students with positive inclusion placements with their mainstream peers, when appropriate.
+We work closely with a number of schools including CONEL College and Broomfield school to provide some of our students with positive inclusion placements with their mainstream peers, when appropriate.

 The placements enhance the student’s place in their community along with their academic and social skills.
 Some students may be able to study for qualifications such as a GCSE as part of the placement.
 Timetables are carefully planned to ensure placements are purposeful and meaningful, each one being closely monitored.
 Dedicated staff members support the students with their placements.